Sgt Harry Wright 995199 23 November 1912—27 October 2001

 Harry Wright died on 27 October 2001, aged 89.
 He had given his son David the leather writing case of his war mementoes just a week before.

 David contacted me about his father’s time with 211 Squadron in August 2012, just after the July website update.
-This year, he has kindly gone to much effort in making splendid scans of selected parts of his father’s notes, and of the portrait which heads this piece.
-Thanks to David, all that has made it possible for me to compile this narrative.
+In 2013, he kindly went to much effort in making splendid scans of selected parts of his father’s notes and of the portrait which heads this piece.
+Thanks to David, all that made it possible for me to compile this narrative.

 H Wright personal ms/diary, photograph via D Wright